Artur Pikk

-Artur Pikk (born 5 March 1993) is an Estonian professional footballer who plays as a left-back for I liga club Odra Opole and the Estonia national team.
+Artur Pikk (born 5 March 1993) is an Estonian professional footballer who plays as a left-back for the Estonia national team.

 Club career

 Levadia

 Levadia acquired Pikk's player rights in 2009.
 In 2011, he joined Tammeka on a one-and-a-half year loan.
 Pikk made his debut in the Meistriliiga on 2 April 2011, in a 1–1 home draw against Narva Trans.
 He made 39 appearances and scored one goal for Tammeka before returning to Levadia.
 Pikk made his debut for Levadia on 23 July 2012, in a 6–0 away win over Tallinna Kalev.
 He helped the team win the league title in the 2013 season.
 On 15 December 2013, Pikk signed a contract extension with Levadia until 2015.
 He helped the club to their second successive Meistriliiga title in the 2014 season.

 BATE Borisov

 On 23 February 2016, Pikk signed a three-year contract with Belarusian champions BATE Borisov.
 He won the 2016 Belarusian Super Cup on his debut for the club.
 Pikk helped BATE Borisov win their 11th successive Belarusian Premier League title in the 2016 season.
 On 30 August 2017, his contract was terminated.